 - FTPS – Port 990 TCP

-Any questions about the setup of the VM in Azure or AWS, leave your comments below
+Any questions about the setup of the VM in Azure, AWS or GCP contact us directory or leave your comments below.

 Answer: This means there is an instance of freeFTPd running in the background.
 Open up task manager and cancel any other instances of freeFTPd and reopen.
 Another option is to stop the freeFTPService and restart it.